 The shaft had been removed and sent to an outside shop for refurbishment and installation of two new sleeves (upper and lower).
 Initial machining in the area of the Turbine Guide Bearing (lower sleeve position) uncovered a “knurled” surface just below the outermost shaft material – possibly indicative of a spray or weld metal build-up type of repair.

 Non-destructive testing (NDE) including Magnetic Particle (MT), Ultrasonic (UT) and Phased Array Ultrasonic (PA-UT) was performed on the shaft in the area of the planned lower sleeve installation.
 Further investigation determined that by removing an additional 0.7 – 0.8” of metal from the shaft, the “near surface” indications could be removed from the shaft.
 The deeper indications are believed to be non-metallic inclusions which probably resulted from the original fabrication (forging) process and, as such, have likely been unchanged in over fifty years of service.

-Give us a call – Let’s talk about your needs.
+Give us a call to discuss your engineering challenges.